 discusses the arrangements for upcoming COP and CMP sessions.

-for the sessions are under way and further information will be provided during SBI 42.
+Conference are in place.
+Preparations for the sessions are under way and further information will be provided

-for the high-level segment will be discussed.
-Given the political significance of the outcomes of the Paris
+arrangements for the high-level segment will be discussed.

 Future sessional periods

 The SBI has traditionally been invited to discuss the issue of hosting future COP and CMP sessions, as well

 as sessional dates for future sessional periods, with a view to proposing a draft decision on the matter for

 Decision 23/CP.21 noted that in keeping with the principle of rotation among regional groups, the

 President of COP 23 and CMP 13 would come from the Asia-Pacific States and that the President of COP 24 and